vimal-crypto/thozhan-voice-first-gov-assistant/README.md

 # Thozhan (தோழன்) - Voice Assistant for Tamil Government Schemes

-> This is a demo project for submission.
-Still working on adding more features and cleaning up the code!

 Thozhan helps Tamil-speaking people find government welfare schemes using voice - so they don't need to read or type anything.
 Built this because most govt portals are really hard to navigate, especially for people who aren't comfortable with English or typing.

 ## What Makes This Different